Photosynq/PhotosynQ-Documentation/docs/calibrations/multispeq-v2.0.md

 While the MultispeQ produces its own SPAD values (ranging from 0 - ~120), we also calibrate the device to the commercial standard Minolta SPAD 502+ in order to provide users with more directly comparable values for Relative Chlorophyll (ranging from 0 - ~70).
 This protocol calibrates the MultispeQ SPAD values against an actual Minolta SPAD device and saves those values to the device.

 Protocol: `CAL#11 Relative chlorophyll (SPAD) using the OLD method`

+## Open/Close Position

+The open and close position for the MultispeQ needs to be recalibrated in regular intervals.
+Otherwise it might happen, that the closing of the clamp is not properly detected and a protocol is not starting causing a measurement to take a lot longer than expected.

+1. Set the **opened** position by holding the clamp open at **~4mm** and clicking on the **Set** button.
+2. Set the **closed** position by holding the clamp open at **~2mm** and clicking on the **Set** button.

 <!-- When using the Desktop App in order to repeat the Instrument Calibrations, follow these steps to get started.
 Connect your Instrument [link], using USB or Bluetooth.